skills/introduction-to-github/README.md

 The following steps will guide you through the process of committing a change on GitHub.

 1. Create a new file on this branch called `PROFILE.md`.
-   - Make sure you are on the "Code" tab
+   - Make sure you are on the "Code" tab.
-   - In the branch drop-down, select `my-first-branch`
+   - In the branch drop-down, select `my-first-branch`.
-   - Click **Create new file**
+   - Click **Create new file**.
-   - In the "file name" field, type `PROFILE.md`
+   - In the "file name" field, type `PROFILE.md`.
 1. When you’re done naming the file, add the following content to your file:
    ```md
    Welcome to my GitHub profile!
    ```
 1. After adding the text, you can commit the change by entering a brief commit message `Add PROFILE.md` in the text-entry field below the file edit view.
-1. After you’ve entered a commit message, click **Commit new file**
+1. After you’ve entered a commit message, click **Commit new file**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>